setms/book/docs/requirements/digest/elicitation.md

   right level of abstraction for the session's objectives.
   Smaller groups work faster than larger ones.
 - **Observe** users do their work (ethnography).
+  This helps understand the social and organizational context in which the work takes place.
   Limit sessions to two hours and focus on high-risk tasks.
   Use silent observations when you can't interrupt users with questions.
 - Distribute **questionnaires**.